CHILD THERAPY LAB

 -

-Don’t worry, I provide a warm and fun environment that allows your child to feel safe in expressing themselves without judgment or fear of making a mistake.
+Don’t worry, we provide a warm and fun environment that allows your child to feel safe in expressing themselves without judgment or fear of making a mistake.
 Your child will be invited to participate at their own pace, fostering increased feelings of security, control, and confidence.

 What are the next steps if I want to begin?